trolley/python-sdk/docs/classes/configuration.md

-Set the Payment Rails API environment that your using
+Set the Trolley API environment that your using

 **Parameters:**